Rugby: Ireland earn deserved third victory over All Blacks in absorbing test - NZ Herald

 In their last six tests over the past five years the All Blacks and Ireland have now won three each – Ireland claiming the last two ties in Dublin to underline the difficulties of prevailing there.

-Defeat puts the All Blacks season into immediate context with their second loss, the first against the Springboks, revealing familiar flaws for Ian Foster's men.
+Defeat puts the All Blacks' season into immediate context with their second loss, the first against the Springboks, revealing familiar flaws for Ian Foster's men, particularly up front where they were again second in the physicality stakes.

-This time Ireland forced the All Blacks to live off scraps, reducing them to 39 per cent possession and 33 per cent territory.
+Ireland's dominance forced the All Blacks live off scraps, reducing the visitors to 39 per cent possession and 33 per cent territory.

 Ireland played much more rugby than previous in years and ultimately gained the rewards for doing so.
 The Jonathan Sexton wrap around remains a favoured pet play but with their dominance of possession, Ireland regularly chased width and often offloaded in contact.

-The All Blacks managed a couple of moments of brilliance but they struggled to build any consistent pressure through phases and when they review the tape it will show they were often beaten in the collisions.
+The All Blacks managed a couple of moments of brilliance but they struggled to build any consistent pressure through phases, and when they review the tape it will show they were beaten in the collisions.

 They had no right to but the All Blacks led 10-5 at halftime despite spending almost the entire first half on the backfoot defending their own line.